GitDomHub/screeps/README.md

 Spawning
 - before spawning new defenders, calculate amount of attack, heal parts in all enemy creeps.
 If higher than what my current defenders got, then only create a new defender
+- only spawn a repairer if there is high number of damaged structures

 Tower
 - need a code to handle healer attacks.
 When confronted with more than 3 healers, towers can't handle them